monsieursam/Coursera/README.md

 Coursera
-In this repesotory there is some exercice from coursera
+In this repesotory there is some exercices from Coursera.orgs